The Ultimate List Of Coffee Desserts: 15 Recipes That Will Blow Your Mind!

 - 2 eggs

 - Preheat oven to 375℉/190℃.
 Melt chocolate and butter in bain-marie (double boiler).
 Sift flour, baking powder, and espresso powder into bowl.

 - In another bowl, beat eggs and sugar until fluffy and creamy; add vanilla.
 Add eggs to chocolate and butter mixture; fold together.

 - Stir in chopped nuts.
 Bake for 25 minutes.

-It’s ready when the center springs back when pressed.
+It’s ready when the centre springs back when pressed.